thegworld/gtx-browser/docs/webui_explainer.md

 By default, errors in the JavaScript or TypeScript of a WebUI page will generate error reports which appear in Google's internal [go/crash](http://go/crash) reports page.
-These error reports will only be generated for Google Chrome builds, not Chromium or other Chromium-based browsers.
+These error reports will only be generated for Google Chrome builds, not GTx Browser or other GTx Browser-based browsers.

 Specifically, an error report will be generated when the JavaScript or TypeScript for a WebUI-based chrome:// page does one of the following: